Post Title

 The First Step: A Call for Help

 It all begins with concern.
 Someone—a teacher, a neighbor, a doctor, or a family member—sees something that doesn’t sit right.
-Maybe it’s a bruise, a child’s persistent hunger, fearful behavior, or conversations that hint at danger.
+Maybe it’s a child’s fearful behavior, or conversations that hint at danger.
 They report it to Child Protective Services (CPS).

 Once a report is made, CPS investigates.
 If they find that a child is in immediate danger or living in conditions that are unsafe, they may decide that removal from the home is necessary.

 This moment is heartbreaking.
 For the child, it’s confusing and scary.
-For the parent, it’s painful and often shame-filled.
-But the goal is never to punish—it’s to protect.
+For the parent, it’s painful.
+But the goal is to protect.

 The Removal: A Child's World Changes